 By: Dr. Sanjay Kumar Agarwal, Sr. Associate Editor, ICN Group

-(In the last article, we knew about how GOPTA can be used to improve sleep patterns.
-Today, we will know what is the correct quantum of sleep.)
+(In the last article, we knew about the different sleep cycles during the night.
+Today, we will know about the body’s internal sleep clock.)

-[In the next article, we will know about the sleep cycles.
+[In the next article, we will know about benefits of waking up early.
 So, stay tuned to improve your sleep patterns.]

 Dr. Sanjay Kumar Agarwal, Creator & trademark holder of the concept G.O.P.T.A.® is an Author, Growth Accelerator Coach, GOPTA NLP Trainer and Strategic Interventionist. (http://bit.ly/Signature-Workshops-Sanjay-Kumar-Agarwal) He is recipient of Honorary Doctorate of Excellence (Management) by prestigious Young Scientist University, California, USA.
-He is creator of ‘Triple Your Chances’ program for growth & success ( www.tripleyourchances.in/tyc ).
+He is creator of ‘Ethical Mind Influence’ program for growth & success ( www.tripleyourchances.in/ethical-mind-influence ).
 He is Founder of ‘International GOPTA NLP Academy’ and is popularly known among his fans & followers across the globe as ‘Time and Goal Guru’.